KarlsruheGraphGeneration/KaGen/README.md

 }
 ```

-If you use the rMAT generator, we ask that you cite the paper:
+If you use the R-MAT generator, we ask that you cite the [paper](https://www.cambridge.org/core/journals/network-science/article/linear-work-generation-of-rmat-graphs/68A0DDA58A7B84E9B3ACA2DBB123A16C):

 ```bibtex
 @article{HubSan2020RMAT,